jhoanTrujillo/e-commerce-pp5/README.md

 **Showcasing Facebook Page**: We'll prominently display a picture of our Facebook page on our website, inviting visitors to connect with us on social media.
 This will help us expand our online community and foster brand loyalty among our audience.

 ![facebook page for joe's crazy pins](https://raw.githubusercontent.com/jhoanTrujillo/e-commerce-pp5/main/github_media/facebook%20page.png)
+> You can access the facebook page via the footer of the website or via .

 Through these strategic initiatives, we aim to enhance brand visibility, drive sales, and cultivate lasting relationships with our customers on Facebook and beyond.